Nightjar: Dynamic Adaptive Speculative Decoding for Large Language Models Serving: Multi-Armed Bandit for Speculative Length Selection

 A key feature of Nightjar is its exponential time scaling.
 A bin concludes when the round counter $\tau_B$ exceeds $\sqrt{H_B}$, and a block concludes when the bin counter $b_B$ exceeds $\sqrt{H_B}$ (Lines~\ref{line:hier_start}--\ref{line:hier_end}).
 Upon the completion of a block, the block size is updated via $H_B \gets 2^{j_B-1}$.
 This exponential growth ensures that as the history length $j_B$ increases, the duration of stable exploitation phases grows significantly, allowing the system to capitalize on refined goodput estimates.

-\textbf{Prefill Cost Modeling} The effectiveness of Eq.~\eqref{eq:exploitation_min} relies on an accurate estimation of $c_{\mathrm{prefill}}$, which represents the KV cache reconstruction latency.
+\textbf{Prefill Cost Modeling.} The effectiveness of Eq.~\eqref{eq:exploitation_min} relies on an accurate estimation of $C_{\text{switch}}$, which represents the KV cache reconstruction latency.
 This cost is not static; it varies based on the hardware state and the synchronization gap between the draft and target models.
-When speculative decoding is re-enabled, the draft model must process all tokens generated by the target model during the inactive period.

-We quantify this overhead using the \textit{effective skip length}, defined as $L_{\text{max}} = \max \{L_1, \dots, L_B\}$, where $L_i$ is the number of new tokens for request $i$.
-Since the draft model verifies the prefix in parallel, the batch latency is determined by the request with the largest lag.
-The algorithm queries an offline-populated lookup table $c_{\mathrm{prefill}}(L_{\text{max}}, B)$ (Table \ref{tab:ttft_diff}) to obtain the precise cost.
-For example, empirical profiling on a 13B model indicates that $c_{\mathrm{prefill}}$ can range from 5 ms to over 1400 ms depending on $L_{\text{max}}$, making this dynamic cost retrieval essential for robust decision-making.
+We quantify this overhead using the \textit{effective skip length}, defined as $\delta_{\max} = \max \{\delta_1, \dots, \delta_B\}$, where $\delta_i$ is skip length for request $i$, defined as the number of tokens for which the draft model has not computed KV cache during the disabled speculation phase and must re-prefill when speculation is re-enabled.
+The algorithm queries an offline-populated lookup table $C_{\text{switch}}(\delta_{\max}, B)$ (Table \ref{tab:ttft_diff}) to obtain the precise cost.
+To construct this table, we performed offline profiling across a grid of input lengths and geometrically increasing batch sizes (e.g., 2, 4, 8, \dots).
+Specifically, we recorded the prefill time for the standalone target model ($T_{\text{base}}$) and the prefill time with speculative decoding enabled ($T_{\text{SD}}$).
+The switching cost is derived from the difference $C_{\text{switch}} = T_{\text{SD}} - T_{\text{base}}$.
+At runtime, unseen $(\delta_{\max}, B)$ pairs are estimated by interpolation over nearby profiled points, and the resulting table is deployment-specific rather than hardware-agnostic.
+As shown in Table \ref{tab:ttft_diff}, on an RTX 4090 setup, this cost can range from 17.87 ms to over 102.03 ms, making dynamic retrieval essential.

-\textbf{Overhead.} The arm selection execution time is approximately 1e-5 seconds, while the average generation time per token in the LLM is 0.034 seconds — a difference of nearly 3400 times.
+\textbf{Overhead.} The arm selection execution time is approximately 1e-5 seconds, while the average generation time per token in the LLM is 0.034 seconds, a difference of nearly 3400 times.
 This minimal overhead demonstrates the exceptional efficiency of our method, as the cost of dynamic arm selection is negligible compared to the intrinsic latency of token generation.